Skip main navigation

 Wis.
 Stat. § 109.03(1)

 Wisconsin Statutes 109.03(1) requires an employer to make timely payments to workers, and that wages be paid in full on the corresponding pay date.
-This means that a mandatory direct deposit system must provide a worker with 100% of his or her wages without the worker incurring any cost to gain access to their pay (check fees, service charges on an account, etc.).
+This means that a mandatory direct deposit system must provide a worker with 100% of their wages without the worker incurring any cost to gain access to their pay (check fees, service charges on an account, etc.).

 For More Information